Use our formal awards to recognise and celebrate your members and volunteers

 Nominations: Any adult may make a recommendation in consultation with a Commissioner or Section Leader.

-Application process: Completion of County Award Application form and submitted to Chair of County awards by the date advised annually
+Application process: Completion of County Award nomination form and submitted to Chair of County awards by the date advised bi annually

 Young Person Award - Liz Bracewell Award